TanStack/router/docs/api/api.md

   id: string,
   // A function to validate the search parameters for the route.
   validateSearch: (search: string) => boolean,
-  // An async function to load or prepare any required prerequisites for the route.
+  // A function to provide any params or search params to the loader context
-  loader: (match: {
+  loaderContext: (opts: {
     // The parsed path parameters available from this route and its parents.
-    params: TAllParams
+    param: Record<string, string>
     // The parsed search parameters available from this route only.
-    routeSearch: TSearchSchema
-    // The marged and parsed search parameters available from this route and its parents.
     search: TFullSearchSchema
+  }) =>
+    // The loader context for this route only.
+The return value must be serializable.
+    (TLoaderContext extends JSON.serializable),
+  // An async function to load or prepare any required prerequisites for the route.
+  loader: (match: {
     // The abortController used internally by the router
     abortController: AbortController
     // A boolean indicating whether or not the route is being preloaded.
     preload: boolean
-    // The context for this route only.
-    routeContext: TContext
     // The merged context for this route and its parents.
-    context: TAllContext
+    context: TAllContext & TLoaderContext
     // If there is a parent route, this will be a promise that resolves when the parent route has been loaded. parentMatchPromise?: Promise<void>
   }) =>